What is it about narcissists that is so irresistibly attractive?

 The Malignant Narcissist

 The behavior of malignant narcissists often overlaps with that of psychopaths and those with antisocial personality disorder.
-Malignant narcissists often have no regard or interest in moral vs. immoral behavior, and don’t feel remorse for their actions.
+Malignant narcissists often have no regard or interest in moral vs. immoral behavior and don’t feel remorse for their actions.
 This subgroup is characterized by an arrogant and inflated sense of self-worth that delights in “outsmarting” others.
-This type of narcissist can often be found in prisons, gangs and drug rehabilitation centers, although many manage to run afoul with the law.
+This type of narcissist can often be found in prisons, gangs, and drug rehabilitation centers, although many manage to run afoul of the law.

 Now that you have read through the different “flavors” of narcissism you might be thinking, “what next?”

-The most powerful way to regain your personal power as an empath in the face of narcissism is learning how to respect your needs, desires and boundaries.
+The most powerful way to regain your personal power as an empath in the face of narcissism is learning how to respect your needs, desires, and boundaries.
 Often this involves severing contact with such people.
-I recommend reading this article for further direction.
+I recommend reading our article on how to love yourself more for further direction.